moritzgvt/mySlider/README.md

 <b>in some cases this plugin will add <a href="https://fontawesome.com/" target="_blank">FontAwesome Free</a> to your project</b><br>
 <br>
 <b>how to use:</b><br>
-add the mySlider.min.js file to your website-project.<br>
+add the mySlider.min.js file to your website-project<br>
 add html code like this:
 <code>